sky-uk/kafka-configurator/README.md

 ### Demo

+Create a `test-topics.yml` file with the contents of the example configuration above.

+##### Using the extracted binary

 Start Kafka and Zookeeper using two separate shells in the Kafka root directory:
 ```
 1$ bin/zookeeper-server-start.sh config/zookeeper.properties
 2$ bin/kafka-server-start.sh config/server.properties
 ```

-Create a `test-topics.yml` file with the contents of the example configuration above.

 Execute the Kafka Configurator:
 ```